dmitriytat/jedi-validate/README.md

 > - extension: string

 These attributes can be used
-> - type - email, tel or url (regexp will be used for each type).
+> - type - email, tel or url (regexp will be used for each type)
-> - pattern - regexp with attribute value.
+> - pattern - regexp with attribute value
-> - required - check input for empty value.
+> - required - check input for empty value

 Example: